EFeru/hoverboard-sideboard-hack-GD/README.md

 On the sideboard, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your ST-Link V2 programmer.
 The 3V3 can be either obtained by connecting the pin to the ST-Link programmer or powering the sideboard with 12/15V.

-If you never flashed your sideboard before, the MCU is probably locked.
-To unlock the flash, check-out the [wiki page](link).
+If you have never flashed your sideboard before, the MCU is probably locked.
+To unlock the flash, check-out the wiki page [How to Unlock MCU flash](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash).

 To build and flash choose one of the following methods: